daodu-tobi/Data-Cleaning---SQL/README.md

 - Using a self join to populate property address where parcel address is the same but uniqueID is different

-- Breaking down the property address into address and city and address
+- Breaking down the property address into address and city

   Snapshot of New-address and New_city column